zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 However I need to point out that this solution is still not perfect.
 For example, it doesn't copy errors that are of the `Error` type.
 It is fair to say that implementing copying completely generically in JavaScript generally impossible.

+## Structured Clone

+There is another lesser-known technique: take advantage of the existing <a href='https://html.spec.whatwg.org/multipage/structured-data.html#structuredserializeinternal'>Structured Clone</a> algorithm to perform deep clone.
+However, it is not exposed directly.
+This is <a href='https://github.com/whatwg/html/issues/793'>an open issue</a> on the HTML spec where you can find the proposal of using this as the standard way for deep cloning.
+To leverage the structured clone algorithm, you have to either use `MessageChannel` to send yourself a message, or use the Historay API (surprising right?), which is really hacky.

 # Bonus

 I feel like grinding Leetcode might actually be a running theme in my blog.
 Here is a question on it called <a href='https://leetcode.com/problems/clone-graph/'>Clone Graph</a> that is basically asking you to deep copy an object with circular reference in it.
 Give it a try.
 And this is my solution: